Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity

+To summarize, we have investigated fermionic atoms in optical lattices coupled to an optical cavity taking fluctuations beyond the mean-field decoupling into account.
+We find a transition between a normal and a self-organized phase and more surprisingly, the occurrence of a fluctuation-induced bistability region, which does not exist in the $T\!=\!0$ MF solution.
 Within the bistable regime, an efficient cooling of the atomic ensemble takes place by a facilitated energy transfer between excited eigenstates of the atomic system to the photonic mode close to resonances.
-Many questions remain open, in particular on the dissipative dynamics of such systems, which might show non-thermal behaviour in their approach towards the steady state, caused by the importance of these resonances.
+Many questions remain open, in particular on the dissipative dynamics of such systems, which might show non-thermal behavior in their approach towards the steady state, caused by the importance of these resonances.

 We expect that the emergence of the fluctuation-induced bistability to be a generic feature of hybrid atoms-cavity systems in which one can control independently the coupling to the cavity and the atomic energies.
 As in our equations of motion we mainly use the spectrum of effective atomic Hamiltonian, the bistability should emerge for coupled systems where the resonances between the atomic levels and photonic excitations can be obtained.